 Warby Parker is a name that has become synonymous with fairly-priced glasses that don’t look like they were picked out as an impulse buy at a supermarket.
 They have been around since 2010.
 And they have a very simple mission to make polycarbonate lenses and other glasses more affordable to people.

-Several of their pairs are available for purchase at less than $100.
 One great advantage with Warby Parker is their ability to send you sample pairs.
 You’ll choose up to five types of frames and get them shipped to you at no extra charge.
 After a five-day trial period, you’ll send back the frames you don’t want, and keep the ones you have already tried.

 If you’re having trouble deciding what kind of glasses you want to wear, Warby Parker has an online quiz to help match you up with your newest pair of polycarbonate lenses.
 You’ll get special coatings to protect against sun glaring and scratching at no additional cost.
 Not to be outdone by their competitors, Warby Parker donates a pair of glasses with each new purchase.

 Completing the list is a vendor that makes every one of their polycarbonate lenses in their own facility.
 Thanks to this direct approach, prices at Eyebuydirect are low – not because workers are taking a cut, but because there is no other facility where Eyebuydirect’s inventory needs to be stored.
 All of their frames are customizable in color, shape, and rim.
-You’ll be able to find a pair of lenses for as little as $6.

 If you need a special type of eyewear, you’ll be able to find them at Eyebuydirect.
 You can find polycarbonate lenses in bifocal, transition, and progressive forms all in their store.
 They also manufacture a special type of their own lens designed to protect against the kind of light emitted from digital screens.
 This is a perfect idea if you go to the movies on a regular basis.
 They're also ideal if you have an office job that requires you to focus on a computer monitor all day.